 What is Brovana?

-Brovana (arformoterol) is a bronchodilator.
+Brovana is a bronchodilator.
 It works by relaxing muscles in the airways to improve breathing.

 How should I use Brovana?

-Keep Brovana in the foil pouch until you are ready to use it.
-Once a pouch is opened, you must use the medicine right away.
-Throw the empty pouch away where children and pets cannot get to it.
+Keep each vial in the foil pouch until you are ready to use the medicine.
+Once a vial is opened, you must use the medicine right away.
+Throw the empty vial away where children and pets cannot get to it.